 Women love curtain bangs because they can hide some nasty baby hairs and can be styled as hair pieces with a high ponytail or a messy bun.
 A good hairstyle to wear, isn’t it?

-There is no strict rule about how long or how short your curtain bangs should be.
+There is no strict rule about how long or how short your curtain bangs should be, even though long fringe can be less of a commitment.
 Pay attention to your features and face shape to highlight and conceal what you want.
-For example, cutting shorter bangs might help you hide a small forehead.
+Blow out your straight locks for large swoopy waves to blend the bangs and longer layers.